Language: EN

 Use of Void in TypeScript

 The void type in TypeScript represents the absence of a value.
-It is similar to the void concept found in other programming languages (like C++ and C#).
+It is similar to the concept of void found in other programming languages (like C++ and C#).

-It is mainly used in the context of functions to indicate that a function does not return any significant value.
+It is primarily used in the context of functions to indicate that a function does not return any significant value.

 When a function is designed to perform an action (sometimes called a side effect), such as modifying a state or printing a message to the console, it does not need to return a result, and the void type is specified.